vpon/scala-style-guide/README.md

 ## Handling Date And Time

 It is strongly recommended to use time library (either `java.time` or Joda Time) instead of doing calculations with milliseconds.
 As one implication of this rule, using `System.currentTimeMillis()` is strongly discouraged and should not be used for time operations.
+This does not apply to storing date/time in DB where unix time is acceptable.

 Do